In This Article

 What is the most dangerous type of narcissist?

-Ultimately, it’s not good to have any kind of narcissist in your life, if you can help it, says Doares.
-But among the types of narcissists, the toxic ones may be the most dangerous to engage with.
+Ultimately, it’s not good to have any type of narcissist in your life, if you can help it, says Doares.
+But among the types of narcissists, the malignant ones may be the most dangerous to engage with.
 “Other kinds of narcissists aren’t going to go out of their way to hurt somebody—they’re just obsessed with themselves,” says Dr. Bash.
 “But a toxic narcissist may actually set out to hurt someone.”
 This element of bad intention can make a relationship with a toxic narcissist particularly damaging to your psyche and sense of self.

 If, for any reason, you feel the desire or have a need to stay in a relationship with any type of narcissist—perhaps they are a family member or the parent of your child—Dr. Hoffman has an important word of caution: Do not forget who you are outside of the relationship.
 “What so often happens with people in relationships with narcissists is that they become a corpse of themselves, as they become laser-focused on constantly pleasing their partner,” she says.
 “The best thing you could possibly do for yourself in this situation is to create a life for yourself outside of your partner.”
 That means consciously engaging in hobbies you love and seeing friends and family members who lift you up, she adds.
 “This way, you can grow and maintain your sense of confidence and identity.”

-Should you tell a narcissist they are a narcissist?
+Can you tell a narcissist they are a narcissist?

 Short answer?
 Probably not.
-While there’s a chance that someone with narcissistic tendencies can acknowledge the gravity of their actions and perhaps even commit to acting differently in the future, a true narcissist is not going to accept feedback that is a reflection of anything other than their greatness, says Dr. Forshee.
+While there’s a chance that someone with narcissistic tendencies can acknowledge the gravity of their actions and perhaps even commit to acting differently in the future, a true narcissist is not going to accept feedback that is a reflection of anything other than their own greatness, says Dr. Forshee.

 In this way, telling a narcissist that they’re a narcissist is almost always futile.
 “Even as a therapist, to be transparent, I find it very hard to work with narcissists, so it’s tough for me to see how someone untrained would get a narcissist to change their ways by alerting them to the fact that they’re a narcissist,” says Dr. Hoffman.